Simpsonville, Kentucky: Education

 Early in its history Simpsonville had several one-room schools including Professor John W. Adams' school in the 1850s and Jordans Fairview Academy from 1868 to 1880.
 By 1895 it had four private schools and its first public high school (Simpsonville High School) was built in 1912.
 In the following decades the high school was merged with Todd's Point in 1940 and Finchville High School in 1950.
 The high school closed its doors in 1958 when Shelby County decided to consolidate its school system and it became Simpsonville Elementary school.
 Today Simpsonville is served by the Shelby County Public School system with its residents attending Martha Layne Collins High School in Shelbyville.
 There is also one private that serves all grades: Corpus Christi Academy.

 Following the Civil War all Kentucky schools were segregated.
 Simpsonville's African-American children attended Simpsonville School and Lincoln Model School.
 Simpsonville was also the site of the Lincoln Institute; a boarding school for African American founded in 1912.
-It was built by Berea College in response to the Day Law which forced segregation of all public and private educational facilities.
-It offered both high school and vocational training until 1966 when declining enrollment caused by Brown v.
+It was built by Berea College in response to the Day Law which forced segregation of all public and private educational facilities and stopped Berea College from admitting any more African American students.
+Lincoln Institute offered both high school and vocational training until 1966 when declining enrollment caused by Brown v.
 Board of Education forced it to close.
 Today the grounds serve as the Whitney M. Young, Jr. Job Corps Training Center.